Timeframe modifiers for behavior criteria in queries

 less than x [days/weeks/months] ago | What contacts had this behavior within the named period (excluding the date named)? |

-Time released | Definition |
+Time-released | Definition |

 ---|---|

-Day | Date value - calculates by full calendar days.
-The number of times that midnight is crossed by the user that executes the query. |
+Day | Date value - calculates by full calendar days - the number of times that midnight is crossed by the user that executes the query. |

-Week | 7 days - multiplies value by 7 days for calculation.
+Week | Seven days - multiplies the value by seven days for calculation.
 Looks for values on that day or within that range of days.
-Does not look earlier in the week than the date in the calculation. |
+Does not look earlier in the week than the date in the analysis. |

-Month | Calendar month - calculates by calendar months, not by set number of days. |
+Month | Calendar month - calculates by calendar months, not by a set number of days. |

-Below is a sample snippet of SQL where 'Opt In Date is within the last 1 day' is being used:
+Below is a sample snippet of SQL where 'Opt-In Date is within the last 1 day' is being used:

 The range being evaluated includes the previous day beginning at midnight (12:00:00 AM) through the then-current day ending at 11:59:59 AM for a total of 48 hours (technically 47 hours 59 minutes 59 seconds).